Traveling to Bahrain on a budget? When I booked my flight from Jordan to Bahrain, my first thought was: “Is backpacking in Bahrain even possible?”

 Also what is nice about this hostel, is that they have a driver who can take you somewhere if he is free.
 I was lucky to meet the hotel manager who was so kind that he spent his Saturday just driving me around Bahrain and showing me all the sights.
 He was extremely helpful and was willing to take me wherever I wanted to go.

-Bahrain is a small country, and you can see all the sights in one day if you have a car.
-That’s what I did when the hostel manager wanted to drive me around the country.
-It’s so much easier to get around with a car, and you can’t even take a bus to some of these places, so I really recommend renting a car for a day if you can’t get someone to take you to these places.
+Bahrain is a small country, and with a car, you can see all the main sights in just one day.
+That’s exactly what I did when the hostel manager kindly offered to drive me around.
+Getting around is so much easier with a car, and some places aren’t even accessible by bus.
+If you can’t find someone to take you, I highly recommend renting a car for a day to make the most of your time.

 Al Fateh Grand Mosque